 KYC is usually a one-time process involving manual entry of data and identity verification that takes place at account opening.
 Traditional KYC methods involve a lot of documentation and manual entry into bank systems, which requires staff time and money.

-Advanced technologies like blockchain, biometrics, artificial intelligence, and machine learning are helping banks evolve their KYC practices beyond simply verifying identities.
+Advanced technologies like blockchain, biometrics, artificial intelligence, and machine learning are helping banks evolve their KYC practices beyond simply verifying a customer’s identity.
 These systems can detect high-risk customers or transactions in real-time, streamlining the KYC process while assisting banks to safeguard against fraud and illicit activity.

 KYC methods include:

-- Matching the client’s information with a third-party database.
+- Matching the client’s identity information with a third-party database.

 - Running a social media check to see if the person is whom they claim to be.